Hamza6-hash/Classo/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
 # Classo

-Manage Five classes in just a simple way from Upload Test to Managing Student Attendance and much more is still under development so support and suggestion always appreciated
+Create up to five classes and upload test to them just share a link with a simple button to the participants and give them the secret key, don't need to check the test its all auto participant will get the marks on test form submission

+Give date, start time and end time for user after that test form will disappear and user will consider as fail

+Suggestion always appreciated feel free to give one